 Do you want to highlight particular qualities or behaviours, drawing on the relevant standards, as essential baseline expectations for a teacher to achieve pay progression in your school?
-If so, what would you use as evidence and how will you gather it?
+If so, what would you use as evidence and how will you gather it without imposing additional workload on teachers?
 Can you build this into teachers' appraisal objectives?

 Are there particular outcomes that you want to recognise, encourage and reward?
 If so, what would you use as evidence and how will you gather it?
-Again, can you build this into teachers' appraisal objectives?
+Again, can you build this into your teachers' appraisal objectives?